kevin931/poetic/docs/source/usage/Installation.rst

 A few notes on Conda:

-If you need documentation on how to get this conda working/set up, `this is a good guide. <https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html>`_
+If you need documentation on how to get conda working/set up, `this is a good guide. <https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html>`_

 There is a potential bug with tensorflow on Conda for Windows because of maximum path length